openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Readonly Parameters
 ===================

-A parameter type prefixed with *readonly* must be of array type *T[]*.
+If the parameter type is prefixed with *readonly*, then the type must be of array type *T*\[].
+Otherwise, a compile-time error occurs.

-A compile-time error occurs otherwise.
-This parameter means that the function or method body cannot modify the array content.
-A compile-time error occurs if any operation modifies the array content.
-The same restrictions apply to variables as discussed in :ref:`Variable Declarations`.
+The meaning of the *readonly* parameter is that the array content cannot be modified by a function or a method body.
+Any operation that modifies the array content causes a compile-time error.

+The same applies to variables as discussed in :ref:`Variable Declarations`.

 .. code-block:: typescript
    :linenos: